 The intention of Park Partners was to rejuvenate Harrow's parks and pavilions and make them hubs of the community.
-What schemes is your administration introducing which recognise the value to residents of Harrow's parks, pavilions and open spaces, and how are said schemes reflected in supporting the Council in the provision of high quality parks, through both informal and formal user groups.
+What schemes is your administration introducing which recognise the value to residents of Harrow's parks, pavilions and open spaces, and how are said schemes reflected in this budget?"

+Answer: The public of Harrow already show a great interest in supporting the Council in the provision of high quality parks, through both informal and formal user groups.
 The Community and Environment service plan sets out a proposal for establishing more user groups.
 Parks featured strongly in the Let's Talk sessions and I am looking to development further opportunities for public contributions through the Pride in Harrow programme.